ankanpy/qwen3-ollama-gradio/README.md

     ```
 4. Open your browser and navigate to `http://localhost:7860`.

-## Deploying to Hugging Face Spaces

-1. Push this repository (including `Dockerfile`, `app.py`, `requirements.txt`) to GitHub or Hugging Face Hub.
-2. Create a new Space on Hugging Face:
-    - SDK: Docker
-    - Docker template: Blank
-    - Hardware: Choose appropriate (CPU basic for small models, may need GPU for larger/faster inference).
-3. In the Space settings (under "Repository secrets" or "Variables and Secrets"), set a **Build-time variable**:
-    - **Name:** `OLLAMA_PULL_MODELS`
-    - **Value:** A space-separated list of models you want in the Space (e.g., `qwen3:8b qwen2:7b mistral:7b`). **Make sure any models referenced in your `app.py` (like `qwen3:8b` or `qwen3:4b` in examples) are included here.**
-4. The Space will build the Docker image (this can take a long time depending on model sizes) and then run the application.

 ## Customization

 -   **Models:** Modify the `OLLAMA_PULL_MODELS` build argument or Space variable to include different Ollama models.